isomorphic-software/smartclient-docs/classes/Canvas.md

 Array of all Canvii that are immediate children of this Canvas.

 Use [Canvas.addChild](#method-canvasaddchild) and [Canvas.removeChild](#method-canvasremovechild) to add and remove children after a Canvas has been created/drawn.

+As an alternative to providing Canvas instances, the `children` array may also contain Strings.
+A String will be assumed to be a global ID, and a Canvas with that ID will be used as the child.

 See [containment](../kb_topics/containment.md#kb-topic-component-containment-and-hierarchy) for an overview of parent/child relationships.